m-yoshinaka/sapphire/README.md

 SAPPHIRE depends only on a pre-trained word embedding.
 Therefore, it is easily transferable to specific domains and different languages.
-This library is designed for a pre-trained model of [fastText](https://fasttext.cc/).
+This tool is designed for a pre-trained model of [fastText](https://fasttext.cc/).
-But it is easy to replace the model.
+(Of course, it is easy to replace the word embedding.)

 ## Requirements